×

-Google Analytics 4’s Explore section is its brainchild in many ways as it gives you great flexibility to create and analyze the data compared to UA, and its visualizations make for easy understanding.
+Google Analytics 4’s Explore section is its brainchild in many ways as it gives you great flexibility to create and analyze the data compared to UA, and its visualizations make for easy comprehension.

 This can also mean a bit of a steep learning curve and navigating through different types of reports as well as moving parts to get your reporting machine going.